groupdocs-viewer/GroupDocs.Viewer-for-Java/Examples/README.md

 GroupDocs.Viewer for Java supports over 170 document formats.
 View PDF, DOCX, PPT, XLS, and many more in HTML5, image, or PDF mode with fast and high-quality rendering.
 Process documents page-by-page, all at once, or by custom page range.
 Customize output with watermarks, page rotation/reordering, and text extraction with coordinates.

+These examples demonstrate **library API usage** in standalone Java code.
+They are intended for learning and integration reference — not as a deployable web service.
+For web UI samples, see the [Demos](../Demos) folder (demo applications only, not for production).

 ## How to Run

 #### Using an IDE